Skip to main content

 }

-Never expose your API key in client-side code, public repositories, or logs.
+Never expose your credentials in client-side code, public repositories, or logs.

 Do

-• Store API keys in environment variables or a secrets manager
+• Store credentials in environment variables or a secrets manager

 • Use different keys for development and production